 - work on a personal project.

 Between the course weeks the participants will work on assignments, follow-up on or prepare the face-to-face sessions and develop their project.
-Including assignments the course comprises 600 hours and should be completed within 1.5 years.
+Including assignments the course comprises 950 hours and should be completed within 1.5 years.
 The course is to be completed part-time, enabling the participants to continue their work in palliative care.
-The second course run, EUPCA 2015-17, has now drawn to a close and applications are currently being accepted for EUPCA 2017-19.
+The fourth course run, EUPCA 2019-22, has now successfully graduated.

 The European perspective is considered as an integral part of the course.
 It also offers vast opportunities for informal learning through the exchange with people who come from different countries and professions.